 To be eligible for a rebate you must demonstrate that building works have substantially commenced (footings poured) and you will live in the home on completion for at least 1 year.

-Applications must be received before 30 June 2013.
+Applications must be received before close of business 30 June 2014.

 A person willfully making a false declaration is liable to substantial penalty.